canalplus/rx-player/doc/Getting_Started/MultiThreading.md

   [`manifestLoader`](../api/Loading_a_Content.md#manifestloader) or
   [`segmentLoader`](../api/Loading_a_Content.md#segmentloader) `loadVideo` option defined or you have but you included a `workerId` identifier (see next chapter).

-- You did not call the `dispose` API on this RxPlayer instance.

 ### "Plugin" won't run when declared as functions